viewstools/docs/CompositionModel/README.md

 [Examples of basic blocks](../Blocks/README.md)

-## Proximity nesting and Composer
+## Indentation and the Composer

-Proximity nesting (when you use code editor) is how we do composition inside a view.
+Indentation (when you use code editor) is how we do composition inside a view.
 You can think about your view as a stack of blocks where new lines set blocks apart.

 Composer is a composition tool, and comes with Views Tools.